-Become a Liberation Association Chair!
+Become a Liberation Network Chair!

 GSU is run by students.
 From four full-time Officers, through to hundreds of Programme Reps, students are at the heart of everything we do.